 Electrolyte used: Dielectric Fluid (Kerosene).

-The dielectric fluid in the normal form acts as insulator whereas at proper voltage or increase in voltage makes the dielectric fluid to be Ionized.
+The dielectric fluid in the normal form acts as an insulator whereas at proper voltage or increase in voltage makes the dielectric fluid is Ionized.

 READ HERE THE COMPLETE GUIDE ON EDM PROCESS